BrianCodez/SISR/docs/guides/multi_configs.md

     you can toggle the SISR overlay by using the keyboard-shortcut or controller-chord
     (**`CTRL+SHIFT+ALT+S`**, **`LB+RB+BACK+A`** _"A" button needs to be pressed last_)

-!!! info "Touch/Radial menus"
-    By default, SISR will **not** draw continuously, which prevents touch/radial menus from showing up
-    To make touch/radial menus show up, you can add the `--wcd true` launch option to enable continuous drawing

-    This can also circumvent issues with the Steam overlay not showing up correctly.

-    **Do note that this may increase CPU/GPU usage** and can potentially negatively affect gaming performance on lower end systems

 !!! tip "Playstation Controller emulation"
     If you want SISR to emulate a Playstation controller instead of the default Xbox360 controller,